UCITS ETFs — Ireland's Structural Advantage

 3. 3

-Check the fund factsheet or KID.
-Every UCITS fund must publish a Key Information Document (KID) which lists the fund domicile.
-You'll find this on the fund provider's website or via fundinfo.com.
+Audit the fund factsheet or KID.
+Every UCITS fund is legally mandated to publish an updated PRIIPs Key Information Document (KID) specifying its exact domicile.
+You will find this documentation directly on the asset manager's portal or via fundinfo.com.

 Ireland-domiciled UCITS ETFs — full table

-All ETFs below are UCITS-compliant and domiciled in Ireland (IE ISIN prefix).
+The directory below actively filters for structurally optimal, Ireland-domiciled, UCITS-compliant ETFs exclusively featuring an IE ISIN prefix.
 Click column headers to sort.
 Acc = Accumulating, Dist = Distributing.

 Ticker Fund Name Category TER AUM Domicile Type Currency